The name of the company is Norsk Hydro ASA.

 The Nomination Committee consists of minimum three and maximum four members who shall be shareholders or shareholders’ representatives.
 The members of the Nomination Committee, including its chairperson, are elected by the General Meeting.
 The members of the Nomination Committee are elected for periods of up to two years at a time.
 If the chairperson resigns as member of the Nomination Committee during the electoral period, the Nomination Committee shall elect among its members a new chairperson for the remainder of the new chairperson’s electoral period.

 The chairperson of the Board of Directors and the President and CEO, who do not hold voting rights, shall be requested to attend at least one meeting of the Nomination Committee before it furnishes its final recommendation.

-The Nomination Committee makes its recommendation to the General Meeting regarding the election of shareholder elected members on the Board of Directors and regarding remuneration to the Board members.
+The Nomination Committee makes its recommendation to the General Meeting regarding the election of shareholder elected members on the Board of Directors and regarding remuneration to the Board members and deputy Board members.
 The Nomination Committee makes its recommendation to the General Meeting regarding the election of the members and chairperson of the Nomination Committee and regarding remuneration to the members of the Nomination Committee.

 The General Meeting adopts guidelines for the Nomination Committee.

 The Board of Directors may authorize a Board member, the President or specifically designated employees to sign for the company, and also to designate procurists.
 The Board of Directors may decide that authorization to sign for the company may only be exercised by several persons jointly.

 The General Meeting shall be convened by the Board of Directors in accordance with applicable legal requirements.